Learn how to make thick homemade Greek yogurt with nothing but milk and two tablespoons of plain yogurt.

 I’m partial to plain whole milk Greek yogurts, personally, for baking and cooking – the recipes in Yogurt Culture will keep you busy for weeks – and I still purchase it often when I don’t have the time to make my own.
 Still, there’s something about sitting down with a bowl of homemade Greek yogurt that’s been strained to just the right consistency.
 I hope you’ll give it a whirl, too.

-recipe adapted from Yogurt Culture by Cheryl Sternman Rule
+recipe adapted from Yogurt Culture by Cheryl Sternman Rule Things you'll need:

 :: a large, heavy stainless steel pan with lid